tinfever/FU-Dyson-BMS/EEPROM-parsing-tool/README.md

 -----------------------------------

 Short Instructions:
-Read the device using the PICKit 3 standalone app.
+Read the device using the [PICkit 3 Programmer App and Scripting Tool v3.10](https://www.microchip.com/en-us/tools-resources/archives/mplab-ecosystem).
 In the EEPROM data window make sure the data is shown as "Hex Only".
 Right-click anywhere in the EEPROM data and click Select All, then right-click and Copy.
 Paste the data in to a .txt file.
 Run EEPROM-parsing-tool.py with the path to the saved data as the single argument.

 Detailed Instructions:
 1) Connect PICKit to computer